Lathyrus latifolius: Cultivation and habits

 Lathyrus latifolius is a perennial herbaceous vine (climber), which can reach 6 feet or more by means of twining tendrils, but in open areas sprawls.
 It is frost-hardy, long-lived, and slowly spreading.
 The foliage becomes rather ragged and yellowish by the end of summer.

 It requires partial to full sun, and loam or clay-loam soil that is moist, mesic, or slightly dry.
 Unlike the related annual sweet pea, Lathyrus odoratus, with which it may be confused, it has no scent.
 While grown as a garden plant it may be pervasive and difficult to remove.
 Because of this, this species is often considered to be a weed despite its attractive appearance.

 Numerous cultivars have been selected as garden subjects, of which the following have gained the Royal Horticultural Society's Award of Garden Merit:

 Relations to insect life

-Bumblebees pollinate the flowers.
-Butterflies visit the flowers for their nectar, but do not pollinate.
+Bumblebees pollinate the flowers and butterflies will visit the flowers for their nectar.
 Epicauta fabricii (Fabricius blister beetle), the caterpillars of Apantesis phyllira (Oithona tiger moth) and some herbivores feed on the leaves.
 However, the seeds are poisonous.